PeluxGit/ElvUI-Dynamic-Group-Frames-Plugin/README.md

 # ElvUI Dynamic Group Frames (EDGF)

-Keep your raid frames consistent—no matter how Blizzard’s subgroups are filled.
+Keep your raid frames consistent, no matter how subgroups are filled.

 **EDGF** is an ElvUI plugin that **automatically switches** between the **Party**, **Raid1**, **Raid2**, and **Raid3** **group unit frames** based on the _actual number of players_ in your group/raid (not on whether certain unit “positions” exist).
 This is ideal when subgroups are **not** filled contiguously (e.g., 10 players spread across 3 subgroups) but you still want a clean **2×5** look.